akhilender-bongirwar/Axios_FOSS/intro.md

 - **Occupation:** Your Occupation

 ## About Me
-Hello, I'm [Your Name] anamika sainiS.
+Hello, I'm [Your Name].
 I'm passionate about [your interests or hobbies] and enjoy [mention something you enjoy doing].
 I strive to [mention your goals or values] and [mention any relevant achievements or experiences].

 ## Achievements
 - I have achieved so on so..